Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Abstract

 \section{Abstract}

-Continual Learning in Visual Question Answering (VQACL) requires models to learn new visual-linguistic tasks (plasticity) while retaining knowledge from previous tasks (stability).
-The multimodal nature of VQACL presents unique challenges, requiring models to balance stability across visual and textual domains while maintaining plasticity to adapt to novel objects and reasoning tasks.
-Existing methods, predominantly designed for unimodal tasks, often struggle to balance these demands effectively.
-In this work, we introduce \textit{QUestion-only replay with Attention Distillation} (\qstmethodshort{}), a novel approach for VQACL that leverages only past task questions for regularization, eliminating the need to store visual data and addressing both memory and privacy concerns. \qstmethodshort{} achieves stability by introducing a \textit{Question-only Replay} mechanism that selectively uses questions from previous tasks to prevent overfitting to the current task’s answer space, thereby mitigating the \textit{out-of-answer-set problem}.
-Complementing this, we propose \textit{Attention Consistency Distillation}, which uniquely enforces both intra-modal and inter-modal attention consistency across tasks, preserving essential visual-linguistic associations.
-Extensive experiments on VQAv2 and NExT-QA demonstrate that \qstmethodshort{} significantly outperforms state-of-the-art methods, achieving robust performance in continual VQA\footnote{Work done during an internship at Computer Vision Center (CVC), Universitat Autonoma de Barcelona.}.
-Code is available at: \url{https://github.com/IemProg/QUAD}
+Continual Learning in Visual Question Answering (VQACL) requires models to acquire new visual-linguistic skills (plasticity) while preserving previously learned knowledge (stability).
+The inherent multimodality of VQACL exacerbates this challenge, as models must balance stability across visual and textual domains while adapting to novel objects and reasoning tasks.
+Existing methods, primarily designed for unimodal settings, often fall short in addressing this dual requirement.
+In this work, we present \textit{QUestion-only replay with Attention Distillation} (\qstmethodshort{}), a novel approach for VQACL that leverages only past task questions for regularization.
+By eliminating the need to store visual data, \qstmethodshort{} not only reduces memory overhead, but also alleviates privacy concerns.
+Our method introduces a \textit{Question-only Replay} mechanism that selectively reuses prior task questions to counteract overfitting to the answer space of the current task, addressing the problem \textit{ out of answer set}.
+Complementing this, we propose \textit{Attention Consistency Distillation} to enforce both intra-modal and inter-modal attention consistency across tasks, preserving essential visual-linguistic associations.
+Extensive experiments on VQAv2 and NExT-QA demonstrate that \qstmethodshort{} significantly outperforms state-of-the-art methods, achieving robust performance in continual VQA.
+Code is available at: \href{https://github.com/IemProg/QUAD}{https://github.com/IemProg/QUAD}. \footnote{Work done during an internship at Computer Vision Center (CVC), Universitat Autonoma de Barcelona.}